-The Households and the Environment Survey (HES) was conducted by Statistics Canada in October and November 2011.
-This guide has been produced to facilitate the manipulation of the microdata file of the survey results.
+The Households and the Environment Survey (HES) was conducted by Statistics Canada in October and November 2013.
+This manual has been produced to facilitate the manipulation of the microdata file of the survey results.

 Any question about the data set or its use should be directed to: